Current Attainment Status

 On October 26, 2015, EPA adopted new, more protective National Ambient Air Quality Standards for ground-level ozone set at 70 ppb, based on extensive scientific evidence about ozone’s effects on public health.

 On August 3, 2018, the EPA designated part of Muskegon County, part of Allegan County, and all of Berrien County as nonattainment for the strengthened 2015 ozone NAAQS standard.
-All other areas in west Michigan are currently designated as attainment under this new standard.
+All other areas in West Michigan are currently designated as attainment under this new standard.

 A new plan for reaching attainment in the nonattainment designated areas is being developed.
 Like plans in the past, this updated plan will reemphasize the importance of individual actions taken by West Michigan residents who remain critical to our campaign to reduce ozone violations at area monitors.